 - Why can't we determine the exact location of electrons in the atom? - What is a quantum?
-What is quantum theory? - What are the shapes of s, p, and d orbitals? - What is an electron configuration, and why is it important? - What happens when an electron goes to a higher energy level?
-When it drops back down? - How many electrons can typically be found in the first, second, and third energy levels? - What is electromagnetic radiation? - What are the major divisions of the electromagnetic spectrum? - How are the wavelength and frequency of EM radiation related? - What is an atomic emission spectrum? - What is a photon?
+What is quantum theory? - What is an atomic orbital? - What is an electron configuration, and why is it important? - What happens when an electron goes to a higher energy level?
+When it drops back down? - How many electrons can typically be found in the first, second, and third energy levels? - What are the major divisions of the electromagnetic spectrum? - How are the wavelength and frequency of EM radiation related? - What is an atomic emission spectrum? - What is a photon?